gintonicweb/requirejs/README.md

     $require->module('test/demo');

     // At the bottom of the layout, load the requirejs library with the
-    // configuration file which will be used as the entry point echo $require->load('Requirejs.require', 'Requirejs.config') ?>
+    // configuration file which will be used as the entry point. echo $require->load('Requirejs.require', 'Requirejs.config')

+    // If you happen to have your configuration spread across multiple
+    // files, you can add them like this echo $require->load('Requirejs.require', 'Requirejs.config', ['SomePlugin.config'])
+?>
 ```